keffendi/cybersecurity-portfolio/soc-fundamentals/README.md

 ## Task 7 – Conclusion
 **Description:**
-Summarizes key concepts learned, including SOC roles, alert triage process, and the importance of validating alerts before escalation.
+Summarizes the SOC Fundamentals room, including SOC team responsibilities, the pillars of People, Process, and Technology, and the practical exercise completed as a Level 1 Analyst.

 **Evidence Screenshot:**
 ![Task 7 Conclusion](Task7.png)